FAQ: County Health Rankings

-Who do I contact with questions about the Rankings?
+- Who do I contact with questions about Minnesota counties and the Rankings?

 As we know from Minnesota's Statewide Health Assessment, the social and economic factors in our lives impact our health a great deal.
 The Rankings consider social and economic factors to reflect that.

-The County Health Rankings data is embargoed until the Rankings are officially released on March 20.
+The County Health Rankings data is embargoed until the Rankings are officially released.
 This means that the media should not publish stories prior to that time.

-It is recommended that local health departments not share Rankings information with anyone, except possibly media, prior to March 20.
+It is recommended that local health departments not share Rankings information with anyone, except possibly media, prior to their official release.
 This is needed to ensure the embargo holds.
-If you choose to share information with the media prior to the March 20 release, please be sure to include an embargo statement, such as:
+If you choose to share information with the media prior to the official release date, please be sure to include an embargo statement, such as:

-This information is embargoed until 11:01 p.m.
-CDT, Tuesday, March 19.
+This information is embargoed until [see date above].
 It should not be discussed publicly or published in the media prior to that time.

-UWPHI will provide information to national media prior to the March 20 release; this means you could be contacted by media prior to that day.
+The UW Population Health Institute will provide information to national media prior to the official release date; this means you could be contacted by media prior to that day.

 If you absolutely feel the need to share the information with someone, please consult with MDH.

-If you are a CHS Administrator or PHN Director in Minnesota, you will have received a listserv message with a login and password.
+If you are a CHS Administrator or PHN Director in Minnesota, you will have received an email message with a login and password.
 If you are one of the above and need the information, please contact MDH.

 If you are a CHS Administrator or PHN Director and have the login and password, please do not share it with media or other partners.

-If you are a CHS Administrator or PHN Director, you will have received a listserv message with some key resources to help you talk to your local media (re-request this information).
+If you are a CHS administrator or PHN director, you will have received an email message with some key resources to help you talk to your local media (re-request this information).

-MDH will also issue a news release on March 20, and will provide embargoed copies of the report to any media who request them.
-MDH will also notify local public health departments via the listserv when they receive a request from local media.
+MDH will also issue a news release on the official release date, and will provide embargoed copies of the report to any media who request them.
+MDH will also notify local public health departments via the CHS-PHN email list when they receive a request from local media.
 We will encourage media to contact local health departments for more information.